 - If you are preparing for an interview, you practise your talk for me, presenting your slides on a shared screen.
 I offer you criticism, comments and suggestions about how to improve the talk, and I send you a recording of the session.

 If you are writing something other than a grant application, I am happy to coach you in the same way as I coach grant-writers and for the same rates.
 I recognise that these rates are rather high.
 Those who use me find that they are good value for learning to write grant applications, in which you are trying to communicate the technicalities of your discipline to a range of audiences.
 For other kinds of writing, particularly if you don’t want to learn my approach to writing but just want a finished document, it could be better value to use a professional editor.

 Coaching Academic Managers

 Academics who have management jobs often find it beneficial to explore their ideas and strategies with an unbiased outsider.
-I charge £275 plus VAT per session, which usually lasts between an hour and an hour and a half.
+I charge £275 plus VAT per hour.
 I can help you think through your approach, both for managing up and managing down: I have been a head of department, head of school, dean and pro-vice chancellor.

 For management coaching only, I offer a free one-hour trial session.